 - It enables you to tailor your political message to the specific needs of each region.

-- It makes it easier to target specific voter groups that might be more receptive to your message.
+- It makes targeting specific voter groups that might be more receptive to your message more accessible.

 - It allows you to communicate with voters in their language and dialect.
 Voters in their language and dialect.